jrule5960/Tree-Cutting-Database/README.md

 ## About the Project

-"Everything" is a web project that integrates Eclipse, Apache Tomcat, and a database for a comprehensive development experience.
+This is a web project that integrates Eclipse, Apache Tomcat, and a database for a comprehensive development experience.
+In this Tree Cutting Database there is a contractor, clients, and admin.
+The users are able to register as a client and make a tree request for the contractor to view.
+The client will make a request of the tree or trees that they want cut down then the contractor will get a request and will then send a quote back to the client.
+Once there is a quote that is agreed between the two then it will be accepted and the tree request will be shown as "accepted".

 ## Getting Started